divshot/docs/guides/ssl.md

 ---
 layout: hosting
-title: Using SSL With Your Divshot App
+title: Using SSL with Your Divshot App
 ---

-# Using SSL With Your Divshot App
+# Using SSL with Your Divshot App

 <p class="lead">We offer full SSL encryption for your Divshot applications across the board.
 By default, you should be
 able to access a secure version of your site just by visiting <code>https://app-name.divshot.io</code>.
 This works